Abstract

 Graphical output

-The graphical output consists of box plots overlaid with jittered points to display individual observations.
+The graphical output of the second pane consists of box plots overlaid with jittered points to display individual observations.
 When Welch’s t-test is applied, the function includes confidence intervals based on the user-specified conf.level.

 The function returns a list containing the results of the applied test and the summary statistics used to construct the plot.